ibm-cloud-docs/Cloudant/offerings/learning-center.md

 It has two uses:

-Counting repeating values in the result set, such as the counts of products that belong to each category in a result set. or, Counting numbers of items in numeric ranges, such as the product counts in each of the price ranges.
+Counting repeating values in the result set, such as the counts of products that belong to each category in a result set.
+Or, counting numbers of items in numeric ranges, such as the product counts in each of the price ranges.
 Both of these forms of counts can be presented to a front-end user as a means of further filtering an existing search, to narrow the scope of the search. e.g a customer searches for Fender, then clicks on Amps then on a price range under $500.
 All of this search and filtering can be powered by Cloudant Search.

-To summarise:
+To summarize:

 Cloudant Search indexes are defined with a supplied JavaScript function.
 They are built on Apache Lucene and are primarily used for free-text search matching, but the query language is useful for building flexible queries on a fixed set of indexed fields.
 It also has some powerful counting aggregations suitable for drill-down user interfaces.